psychoinformatics-de/inm-icf-utilities/docs/source/user/datalad-advanced.rst

    SeriesNumber=10

 These metadata can be used to organize DICOM files according to a logical structure.
-For example, grouping by protocol name and series
+For example, grouping by all available (as specified with ``*``) protocol names and series numbers:
-number:

 .. code-block:: console